 On the contrary, mud and lime are self-healing, cracks are good, and you can always fill the mud cracks up with more mud, cement cracks can be highly dangerous for the integrity of the building.

-The hideous pineapples, dropped towels, and obscene curves and pointy lines with façade treatment have been the new trend for making buildings stand out and intimidate users.
+The hideous pineapples dropped towels, and obscene curves and pointy lines with façade treatment have been the new trend for making buildings stand out and intimidate users.
 Too much use of glass heating up the building and then using air-condition 4 times more to cool the self-heated building, is an indication of where we have lost our basic common sense and that we find this quite normal.
-Our architecture represents our tyranny, the social injustices and lack of peace and happiness in our lives.
+Our architecture represents our tyranny, the social injustices and the lack of peace and happiness in our lives.
 Running in a race which no one knows the finish line is.
-Our building are becoming like us, generic and colorless clones of each other, bland and tasteless.
+Our buildings are becoming like us, generic and colourless clones of each other, bland and tasteless.

 Only now after the result of our rampant development and mindless concretization are showing effect in the form of bad drainage causing floods and manmade calamities we are realizing that this is a real issue that needs our immediate attention and concern.
 All surfaces are mindlessly paved in concrete leaving no possibility of water absorption causing floods even with the slightest rainfall in cities while our villages face drought!

-In the wake of environmental crisis, we need to re-evaluate our choices and make informed ones.
+In the wake of the environmental crisis, we need to re-evaluate our choices and make informed ones.
 It is not just cement as a material that poses a problem, one has to connect the dots to view the whole picture clearly.
-Industrialization, global warming, unsafe food, fast fashion, etc. are all interconnected issues stem from one another with the system that dictates us.
-And the drastic shift in our lifestyle increasingly mechanical life and other issues that are now deep rooted within our society that have graver implications.
-We can choose simpler over extravagant, peace comes with a harmonious society that is well rooted in its origins.
+Industrialization, global warming, unsafe food, fast fashion, etc. are all interconnected issues that stem from one another with the system that dictates us.
+And the drastic shift in our lifestyle increasingly mechanical life and other issues that are now deeply rooted within our society that has graver implications.
+We can choose simpler over extravagant, peace comes with a harmonious society that is well-rooted in its origins.